Family & Community Support Services research briefs

 Family & Community Support Services (FCSS) Calgary research briefs are designed to guide organizations and funders who are working toward increasing social inclusion and strengthening neighbourhoods in Calgary.
 The emphasis is on preventive programming to avoid the onset or development of a problem, intervene at a very early stage of development, or mitigate the risk factors associated with an issue.
 Each research brief provides an overview of the issue, as well as evidence-informed strategies to prevent it from occurring or escalating.

-Over the course of 2020, we are updating the research briefs.
+Over the course of 2020, we updated the research briefs.
 The updated briefs include the content from the 2014 version, as well as more recent statistics and a curated list of resources/links for more detailed information on each topic.

 These research briefs are in the process of being revised: